The Golan Heights

-After breakfast, we said goodbye to Harry and his parents – they were leaving Syria early – and set out to explore Damascus.
+After breakfast, we said goodbye to Harry – he was leaving Syria early – and set out to explore Damascus.

 We happened to see Damascus on a national holiday.
 September, the 15th was the birthday of the Prophet Muhammad.
 The holy city of Damascus was full of guests and pilgrims.
 The crowd at the market was so thick that I was afraid of getting lost in it.
 My sense of direction is non-existent.
 Had I been separated from the group, I would never have found the way out.